folio-org/folio-org.github.io/source-code/index.md

 that acts as a gateway for access to all modules, handling redundancy, sessions, etc.  Individual modules are provided in their own repositories, each named `mod-`_name_ (note that these are mostly at the proof-of-concept stage).
-Each module has its own documentation.
+Each back-end module has its own documentation.

-Some of these modules are built from specifications in [RAML](http://raml.org/), the RESTful API Modeling Language: this process is facilitated by the code in the `raml-module-builder` repository.
+Some of these modules are built from specifications in [RAML](https://raml.org/), the RESTful API Modeling Language: this process is facilitated by the code in the `raml-module-builder` repository.

 - [okapi](https://github.com/folio-org/okapi)